Azure-Samples/azuresandbox/terraform-azurerm-mssql/README.md

 ## Getting started

-This section describes how to provision this configuration using default settings.
+This section describes how to provision this configuration using default settings ([Step-By-Step Video](https://youtu.be/atq1GXv_Jlg)).

 * Change the working directory.